tyazx/tyazx/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"A random act of kindness, no matter how small, can make a tremendous impact on someone else's life."</i>
+<i>"Success is not how high you have climbed, but how you make a positive difference to the world."</i>
 <br>
 <b>- Roy T. Bennett</b>
 </blockquote>